-In the Upper Cowlitz Subbasin, the Cispus and mainstem upper Cowlitz rivers and their tributaries above Cowlitz Falls, the mainstem Tilton River, and lower reaches of Tilton River tributaries provide the most abundant spawning and rearing habitats for anadromous salmonids.
+In the Upper Cowlitz Subbasin, the Cispus and mainstem upper Cowlitz rivers and their tributaries above Cowlitz Falls Dam, the mainstem Tilton River, and lower reaches of Tilton River tributaries provide abundant spawning and rearing habitats for anadromous salmonids.
 Aquatic and floodplain habitat in these reaches has been affected by timber harvest, road building, channelization, and rural development.
 Natural barriers occur on many tributaries within a few miles of their confluences with the Upper Cowlitz River (Wade 2000), restricting access to low-gradient habitat.
-Channel alterations, combined with increased sediment inputs, have created low-flow passage problems and reduced habitat quality within these important reaches.
-In addition, large woody debris is generally lacking, resulting in limited pool habitat, cover, and habitat diversity in the mainstem and lower reaches of most tributaries (Wade 2000).